About the image

 I wanted to ask if we could shoot a fashion shot using the Caproni.
 He said yes but we would need to shoot it in the hanger.
 Unbeknownst to me, that Friday was an Italian national holiday.
 Como is one place the people from Milan will go to on weekends and holidays.
 The roads were choked, there was no parking to be had so I just parked on the side of the street in front of the hanger.

 While Emiliano set up the the softbox and strobe on a light stand, I got the camera set up, then Kelly walked in ready to go.
-I took 2 test shots, fine tuned the exposure, then only pausing for hair/makeup or wardrobe issues, I shot 24 photos in 5 minutes.
+I took 2 test shots to fine tuned the exposure.
+I then I asked Emiliano to grab a RoadRag out of the van that was already assembled to use it to fan some air onto the model's hair to help "finish" the look.
+Only pausing for hair/makeup or wardrobe issues, I shot 24 photos in 5 minutes.
 We then packed up, said thank you and left.
 We were there a total of 20 minutes.
 Yet another reason to use top talent: Models, styling crew and assistants.

 A Canon camera using 200 ISO and 1/200 second shutter speed using a